ThePalaceProject/android-core/README.md

 #### S3 Credentials

-The DRM-enabled app uses packages that are only available from our Maven repository on S3.
+Our application can use packages that are only available from our S3 bucket.
 If you wish to use these packages, you need to obtain S3 credentials and then tell Gradle to use them.

 S3 credentials can be obtained by emailing `Jonathan.Green@lyrasis.org` or by asking in the `#palace-project-tech` channel of [lyrasis.slack.com](https://lyrasis.slack.com).

 Once you have your credentials, the following lines must be added to `$HOME/.gradle/gradle.properties`:

 ~~~
-# Replace AWS_ACCESS_KEY_ID and AWS_SECRET_KEY appropriately.
+# Replace ACCESS_KEY and SECRET_ACCESS_KEY appropriately.
 # Do NOT use quotes around either value.
-org.thepalaceproject.aws.access_key_id=AWS_ACCESS_KEY_ID
-org.thepalaceproject.aws.secret_access_key=AWS_SECRET_KEY
+org.thepalaceproject.aws.access_key_id=ACCESS_KEY
+org.thepalaceproject.aws.secret_access_key=SECRET_ACCESS_KEY
+org.thepalaceproject.s3.depend=true
 ~~~

 #### APK signing